Before your Hearing

 You will be given a pack containing useful information.
 This is called a Pre-Hearing pack and contains leaflets and other information which will help you prepare for your Hearing.

-- All About Me form – you can fill this in to give your views to the Hearing
+- Hearing About Me form – you can fill this in to give your views to the Hearing

 - ‘All about Children’s Hearings’ gives information on what is involved in a Hearing – who will be there, what will happen and how you can have your say.